-“ICO-DANCE is a lyrical, flowing, expressive and expansive dance practice.
-A moving journey into exploring our relationship with our internal and external environments.
-How can we bring awareness, fluidity, grace and intention to our movements?
+“ICO-DANCE is a low impact, movement discipline for men and women of all ages and levels of experience.
+It is a physical journey inwards and outwards; exploring our relationship with our internal and external worlds.
+How can we bring awareness, freedom and intention to our movements?
 How can we enjoy the sensation of moving from an inner feeling, rather than from what we think it should look like from the outside?
-How can we embrace a range of dynamics, movements and spatial pathways, so that our body, mind and spirit can feel fully engaged and nourished?”
+How can we embrace different movement qualities and spatial pathways, so that our body, mind and spirit feel engaged and nourished?”

 ICO-DANCE FURTHER INFORMATION…

-It is suitable for dancers and non-dancers who wish to experience a way of moving which helps the body to find a fluid, energised, natural balance and the head to find a calm, alert, in-the-present-moment state.
+ICO-DANCE is suitable for both dancers and non-dancers who wish to experience an organic way of moving which helps the body and head to find a fluid, energised, natural balance.

 Amanda created ICO-DANCE in part by developing the ideas of Rudolph Laban, an artist working within the field of contemporary dance in the 1900′s.
 Along with other innovations, Laban developed a series of movement scales set within geometric forms, focusing on the five Platonic Solids, especially the icosahedron; symbolic of water, emotion and movement.
 He also brought attention to the way that we move; the how, why and intention within our movements, gestures and postures.